tychonievich/gx-g7-names/README.md

 # GEDCOM-X Names in GEDCOM 7

-The purpose of this set of extensions to [GEDCOM 7.0](https://gedcom.io) is to port [GEDCOM-X](https://gedcomx.org)'s more versatile name structures in GEDOCM 7.
+The purpose of this set of extensions to [GEDCOM 7.0](https://gedcom.io) is to port [GEDCOM-X](https://gedcomx.org)'s more versatile name structures in GEDCOM 7.

+This document is distributed under a Creative Commons Attribution-ShareAlike license.
+For details, see <http://creativecommons.org/licenses/by-sa/4.0/>.

+The descriptions of enumerated values in the `http://gedcomx.org/` namespace in this document are copied verbatim from [GEDCOM-X](https://gedcomx.org), copyright Intellectual Reserve, Inc., as is permitted by the cc-by-sa license used by both that project and this one.
+The remaining text is by Luther Tychonievich.

 This document uses prefix notation: any URI beginning with one of the following short prefixes followed by a colon